 Our teams in France identify young people, who have usually undertaken the journey unaccompanied, and offer them support through a day centre for minors in Paris.
 Teams there provide respite, medical care and administrative assistance through the drop-in day centre.

-MSF also runs specialised centres for the rehabilitation of survivors of torture in Greece and Athens most of whom came across the seas seeking safety and protection in Europe.
+MSF also runs specialised centres for the rehabilitation of survivors of torture in Athens, most of whom came across the seas seeking safety and protection in Europe.